benallfree/pocketpages-site/pb_hooks/pages/(main)/docs/routing.md

 - Sibling files like `bar.ejs` can be accessed via `/foo/bar`.

 This behavior ensures that your URLs remain clean and logical while maintaining the ability to use relative paths within your EJS templates efficiently.

-## Summary

-PocketPages provides a powerful and intuitive way to manage routing and content delivery in your application:

-- **File-Based Routing**: Automatically maps your directory structure to clean URLs.
-- **Custom Configuration**: Allows for flexible preprocessor setup with `+config.js`.
-- **Routing Prioritization**: Ensures your dynamic content and routes are always served over default static files.

-By organizing your files and configuring your application correctly, you can build scalable and maintainable applications with PocketPages.